 Please note: The portrait studio is accessible only by stairs, so persons with special needs should call 864-8862 about options at other locations.

 For websites and other projects funded by departments, staff portraits cost $30 each (state funds).
-A staff portrait paid with private funds costs $43.50.
+A staff portrait paid with private funds must include Kansas sales tax.

 Payment by interdepartmental SOV, check or money order is required.
 Credit-card transactions are not possible.

 Portrait days are 8:30 a.m. to noon and 1:15 to 4:45 p.m. on the third Thursday of every month.
 Appointments are required.
 Please schedule your portrait well in advance, as only 28 persons may be accommodated each session.
 Upcoming studio portrait days: